 Paraffins are crude oil products that consist of mixtures of alkanes (saturated hydrocarbons) and thus correspond to the definition of MOSH.
-Depending on the mixture and additives, paraffins can be liquid, viscous/pasty or solid.
+Depending on the mixture and additives, paraffins are distinguished as liquid, viscous/pasty and solid paraffins.

-White oils are paraffin oils; "technical" white oils may contain MOAH, whereas medical white oils are MOAH free [36].
-For white oils with medium to high viscosity, EFSA has established an average daily intake (ADI) of 12mg/kg body weight/day in 2013.
+White oils are paraffin oils with so called "technical" white oil that in general contains MOAH and medical white oil which is MOAH free [36].
+For white oils with medium to high viscosity, the EFSA established an average daily intake (ADI) of 12mg/kg body weight/day in 2013.
 [43]

-Paraffin-based processing aids or additives have a broad range of application in food processes at all stages: from growing/production to processing of raw materials and foods, as well as for the manufacture of food contact materials, e.g.:
+The range of application of paraffin-based processing aids or additives in food processes at all stages from the growing/production to the processing of food raw materials and foods as well as for the manufacture of food contact materials is broad: